indexss/indexss/README.md

 ## 🥱About me

 I'm a student major in Computer Science.
 Now I study in the UK.
+I also like classical music and politics, we can chat about it!

 I completed the first two years of my undergraduate studies at Central South University.